Choosing the Right Droplet Plan

 If you use Droplets to run a container cluster with DigitalOcean Kubernetes, there are different considerations to choosing the best Droplet plan.
 You can combine several different Droplet instance types to create a set of resources sized optimally for your running containers.

-Many container clusters, like Kubernetes, have advanced scheduling features that let you specify the Droplets your containers will run on.
+Many container clusters, like Kubernetes, have advanced scheduling features that let you specify the Droplets your containers run on.
 For example, if you are running a memory-bound data processing app, you can schedule that workload to a group of Memory-Optimized Droplets to avoid hitting memory limits and swapping to disk.

 Learn more in Advanced Scheduling in Kubernetes.